xMonologue/EFG_T7/README.md

 [![patreon](https://img.shields.io/badge/Patreon-support-red.svg?logo=patreon)](https://www.patreon.com/efgservers)

-## We are looking for contributor, if you want to be a contributor to the project make a #ticket-efg on our discord @
+## We are looking for contributors, if you want to be a contributor to the EFG T7 project make a #ticket-efg on our discord @
 https://pluto.efg-en.net

 # What is EFG T7 MONOLOGUE????